sw897/csv/docs/7.0/properties.md

 ### The SplFileObject flags

-`League\Csv` objects rely internally on the `SplFileObject` class.
+`Csv` objects rely internally on the `SplFileObject` class.
 In order to fine tune the class behavior you can adjust the [SplFileObject flags](http://php.net/manual/en/class.splfileobject.php#splfileobject.constants) used.

 ~~~php
 <?php